MagiX7/Racing_Car/README.md

 The time you have to achieve must be less than 50 seconds to win.

 The Physics engine used for this project is Bullet 3D, and for the graphics, OpenGL.
+Your best time will be into a text file with name: "Times".

 ## Controls
 - WASD to move the car.